Mersenne.ca download mirror

 AutoPrimeNet: The Ultimate PrimeNet assignment handler program

 Prime95 has built-in automated assignment handling.
-This tool brings the same ease-of-use to all GIMPS programs (GpuOwl, Mlucas, mfaktc/mfakto, etc)!
+This tool brings the same ease-of-use to all GIMPS programs (GpuOwl/PRPLL, Mlucas, mfaktc/mfakto, etc)!

 See the full Quick Start Guide for more details about the setup prompts and what to enter.